sajibsrs/php-design-patterns/readme.md

 # PHP Design Patterns
 The intention is to simplify the ideas of different design patterns.
 The code examples are overly simplified.
 Focusing on what actually matters.

-In some case there's `improvement` section that describes how some certain pattern or it's usage can be improved with little effort.
+In some case there's **`Improvement`** section that describes how some certain pattern or it's usage can be improved with little effort.

+### Design Patterns:
 >Examples uses PHP 8.0 or above.

-### Design Patterns:
 #### 🍎 Creational
 * [**Simple Factory**](./creational/simple-factory.md)
 * [**Factory Method**](./creational/factory-method.md)